Find Affordable College Courses

 Gainesville, FL

-Our 2023 rankings named University of Florida the best school in Florida for computer engineering students.
-Located in the medium-sized city of Gainesville, UF is a public school with a fairly large student population.
+Our analysis found University of Florida to be the best school for computer engineering students who want to pursue a degree in Florida.
+Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.

 After completing their degree, CE graduates from UF carry an average student debtload of $21,642.